chenhaocs/MCAE/README.md

 ## Citation
-If you find this project useful, please consider citing:
+If you find this project useful and use it in yout project, please cite following papers:
 ```bibtex
 @article{chen2025MCAE,
   title={Mask Clustering-Based Annotation Engine for Large-Scale Submeter Land Cover Mapping},